Resources

 - If emergency conditions are identified, mitigate potential threats to health, safety, human life, property and values-at-risk.

-- Recommend emergency response actions to stabilize and prevent unacceptable degradation to natural and cultural resources, to minimize threats to life or property resulting from the effects of a fire, or to repair/replace/construct physical improvements necessary to prevent degradation of land or resources.
+- Recommend emergency response actions to stabilize and prevent unacceptable degradation to natural and cultural resources, to minimize threats to life or property resulting from the effects of a fire, or to repair/replace/construct physical improvements necessary to prevent degradation of resources.

 - Implement emergency response actions to help control water flow, sediment and debris movement and potentially reduce threats to the BAER values identified.
 Treatments may be applied when an analysis shows that planned actions are likely to reduce risks substantially within the first year following containment of the fire.